-A person without Japanese nationality who lives temporarily in Japan is subject to inheritance tax or gift tax only on properties located in Japan (i.e., limited liability taxpayer).
-A person without Japanese nationality having a visa issued under table 1 of the Immigration Act is considered temporarily staying in Japan if the total period of being domiciled in Japan is, in aggregate, less than 10 years within the past 15 years before the inheritance or gift.
+There are special treatments for a person without Japanese nationality who is domiciled in Japan but is considered temporarily staying in Japan.
+A person without Japanese nationality having a visa issued under table 1 of the Immigration Act is considered temporarily staying in Japan.